mdemuth/hyper-item/README.md

 A list of [properties](#32-property) describing the current state of the item.

 #### 3.1.5. `data`
 An arbitrary *JSONValue* that may be used as *payload* that does not naturally fit into properties.
-This property should only be used sparsely and should be ignored by most generic hyper-item-clients.
+This property should only be used sparsely and should be ignored by most generic Hyper-Item clients.

 #### 3.1.6. `links`
 A list of [links](#33-link) related to the item.
 A root item should include a link with `rel` to `self` with the canonical `href` for this item.